google/mount-zip/README.md

 files or files with known creation time.
 You can force high-precision time saving by specifying '-o force\_precise\_time' option.
 In this case creation time will be equal to a first known file modification time.

+Release 0.7.0 adds read and write support for all UNIX special file types: symbolic links, block and character devices, sockets and FIFOs.
+Hard links are supported in read-only mode.
+Note that block/character devices, sockets and FIFOs are not supported by Info-Zip tools such as unzip.

 Unlike other FUSE filesystems, _only_ fuse-zip provides write support to ZIP archives.
 Also, fuse-zip is faster than all known implementations on large